Gas lamps hissed to life.

 There was a tattoo of thin heels striking the floor, a thin crash as the wicker chair tumbled.
 The figure seized in the dark.
 Scotloff heard a wet tearing of flesh.
 Sticky, partially-coagulated liquid spattered against the floor.

 Scotloff stumbled out the door and into the snow.
-Karl looked to her with concern.
+Karl looked at her with concern.
 "What's the mat-"

 "Plague!"
 Scotloff screamed.
 Pointing to the cabin.

 Through the doorway scuttled the twisted body of Ol' Nan, propelled by all four limbs.
-Frozen sheets of flesh drooped from the twisted frame.
-Grave water gushed over its snapping mandible.
+Frozen sheets of flesh dropped from the twisted frame.
+Slushy grave water gushed over its snapping mandible.

 Karl raised his axe as the thing bore down upon him.

 Stories lurk in the cultural memory of the Coast.
 Stories, told by nursemaids to children who won't take their medicine.
 Stories, whispered by those old enough to remember streets overrun by scuttling dead.

 Plague is feared above all other ailments.
 Unlike other diseases, it is seemingly invisible, inexorable. * Countless humans are infected.
 They live with it all their lives.
 Children are infected before they are merely a red speck in the womb.